mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-driven-world.md

 slightly-off home decor.
 And there are different types of deficiency, which boil down to basically which bits of your eyes are dodgy.

-There are a few "colour blind simulators" out there which purport to show you what colour blind people see - some work, some don't.
+There are a few "colourblind simulators" out there which purport to show you what colourblind people see - some work, some don't.
 I know this because a simulator should be showing me personally a "normal view" and "colour deficient view" which look identical - and some _don't_, even for the types of deficiency I know I have.